 NAPLAN & Zooper Doopers

-We are most grateful to the students in the Community Action Network group, Interact, for treating our Year 5s to Zooper Doopers after the completion of their Numeracy Test.
+We are most grateful to the students in the Community Action Network group, Interact, for treating our Year 5 students to Zooper Doopers after the completion of their Numeracy Test.
 Thank you to Ms McLaughlin and Mrs Devenish-Meares for helping to co-ordinate this!

 Lunchtime Clubs